pebble/clay/README.md

 Clay will by default automatically handle the 'showConfiguration' and 'webviewclosed' events traditionally implemented by developers to relay configuration settings to the watch side of the app.
 This step is not required when using Clay, since each config item is given the same `appKey` as defined in `appinfo.json` (or PebbleKit JS Message Keys on CloudPebble), and is automatically transmitted once the configuration page is submitted by the user.
 Developers can override this behavior by [handling the events manually](#handling-the-showconfiguration-and-webviewclosed-events-manually).

 **Clay is still in early development and may be missing some features.
 We would love your feedback!
-Pease submit any ideas or features via GitHub Issues.**
+Please submit any ideas or features via GitHub Issues.**

 # SDK 3.13 Changes
 Prior to SDK 3.13, `require` paths were handled in a non-standard way.
 When requiring modules, the name of the module was sufficient (ie. `require('clay')`).
 However, with the release of SDK 3.13, the require paths changed so that you now have to require the module by using its path relative to the file it's being required in.
 This means requiring the Clay module now is done in app.js by using `require('./clay')`.
 An incorrect path would result in an error similar to this: